Sir William Robertson, 1st Baronet: Post-war

 Robertson became Commander-in-Chief of the British Army of the Rhine in April 1919.
-It was at a tennis-party at his house in Cologne that the young Captain Montgomery persuaded him to add his name to the list of officers selected for Staff College, which would be his only hope of ever achieving high command.
-In late June 1919 it briefly appeared that Germany might refuse to sign the Versailles Treaty.
-Units – consisting largely of young and inexperienced soldiers as war veterans had been given priority for demobilisation – had to be concentrated to advance further into Germany and be prepared for irregular warfare, but the crisis passed.
+At a tennis-party at his house in Cologne, the young Captain Bernard Montgomery persuaded him to add his name to the list of officers selected for Staff College, which would be his only hope of achieving high command.

-Robertson was appointed a Knight Grand Cross of the Order of St Michael and St George in the King's Birthday Honours in June 1919.
+Robertson was appointed a Knight Grand Cross of the Order of St Michael and St George in the June 1919 Birthday Honours.
 He was not invited to the peace celebration on 19 July 1919.
-He was thanked by Parliament, granted £10,000 (the same amount as Wilson, Birdwood or Trenchard; the capital was held in trust and only the income made available) and created a Baronet, of Welbourn in the County of Lincolnshire on 29 December 1919.
+He was thanked by Parliament, granted £10,000 (the capital was held in trust and only the income made available) and created a Baronet of Welbourn in Lincolnshire on 29 December 1919.

-After the War he was also awarded the Belgian War Cross, the Grand Cross of the Serbian Order of the White Eagle (with Swords) and the American Distinguished Service Medal.
+After the War he was awarded the Belgian War Cross, the Grand Cross of the Serbian Order of the White Eagle (with Swords) and the American Distinguished Service Medal.
 This was as well as being appointed to the Chinese Order of Chia-Ho (1st Class), being given the Grand Cross of the Order of the Crown of Italy, being appointed to the Russian Order of Alexander Nevsky and receiving the Japanese Grand Cordon of the Order of the Rising Sun.